Homap/ClusterUse/dardel_notes.md

     CPU Utilized = 18 sec
     Core-walltime = 144 sec
     18 ÷ 144 = 0.125 = 12.5%
     So only 12.5% of the CPU capacity you reserved was actually used.

-Job Wall-clock time: 00:00:12 -> This is the real elapsed time between job start and end.
+Job Wall-clock time: 00:00:12 -> This is the real elapsed time between job start and end. <br>
-Memory Utilized: 14.43 MB
+Memory Utilized: 14.43 MB <br>
 Memory Efficiency: 0.14% of 10.00 GB (10.00 GB/node)